 Historic Tree Nursery: American Forests Historic Tree Program.

 Betula papyrifera (Paper Birch): CalPhoto photographs.
 The Biodiversity Sciences Technology group (BSCIT), a part of the Berkeley Natural History Museums at the University of California, Berkeley.

-State Trees: Complete list of official state trees.
+State trees: Complete list of official state trees from NETSTATE.COM.

-More symbols & emblems: Complete list of official New Hampshire state symbols.
+More symbols & emblems: Complete list of official New Hampshire state symbols from NETSTATE.COM.

 Plants, Seeds & Flowers: Bulbs, seeds, plants, fertilizer, plant containers and more.